eltons-academy/az-204/labs/signin/README.md

 - Open the _Virtual Machines_ view.
 How would you create a new Windows VM, and what sort of configuration settings do you need to specify?

 - Browse back to Azure Home and find the _Quickstart Center_.
-What do you see in the reference architecture for Azure Web Apps?
+There are lots of resources here for learning.

 > The Portal is a great way to browse Azure services and explore resources.
 But it doesn't give you a repeatable, automatable experience.